dila-ai/RSNA_2021_Workshop/README.md

 ![Screenshot](https://github.com/dila-ai/RSNA_2021_Workshop/blob/main/img/img_4_1.png?)

 Accuracy appears to be improving for the training set with a greater number of epochs.
-However, this trend is not observed with the test set.
+However, the accuracy of the test set levels off and remains constant with further epochs.
 In fact, accuracy in hemorrhage detection has decreased when compared to Experiment 3.
-The trained model does not generalize well from our training data to the unseen data in the test set.
+The appearance of the loss and accuracy graph is typical of a overfitted model.
+In other words, the trained model does not generalize well from our training data to the unseen data in the test set.

-If we repeat the same exercise with 250 epochs, results would look similar to this:
+If we repeat the same exercise with 250 epochs, there is further divergence of the accuracy and loss scores.
+An overfit model has in essence memorized the train dataset including its biases and noise.

 ![Screenshot](https://github.com/dila-ai/RSNA_2021_Workshop/blob/main/img/img_4_2.png?)

-The model has clearly overfit to the training data.
-In essence, it has memorized the training set including noise.

 #### Step 9: Repeat steps 3 to 5, but now load the [file for Experiment 5 here](https://github.com/dila-ai/RSNA_2021_Workshop/blob/main/exp/exp_5.tm?raw=true)